Road work on I-264 east will change traffic pattern

 VIRGINIA BEACH, Va.
-(WAVY) — If you drive on I-264 in Virginia Beach, your commute may look slightly different starting Monday.
+(WAVY) — If you drive on I-264 in Virginia Beach, your commute may look slightly different starting this week.

-There’s already a lot of construction in the area, which is between Newtown and Wichduck roads, near Top Golf.
+There’s already a lot of construction in the area, which is between Newtown and Witchduck roads, near Top Golf.

 Now, there will be a new traffic pattern while crews prepare to build the Greenwich road flyover.
 That will eventually take traffic over the interstate to connect with Cleveland Street on the north.